+(2) Corporate planning and strategy

+(Guiding principle for the Medium-Term Business Plan)

+"Build a foundation for sustainable and next-generation growth"

+"Make Value for 2020 to 2022"

-- (2) Corporate planning and strategy - (Guiding principle for the Medium-Term Business Plan) - "Build a foundation for sustainable and next-generation growth" - "Make Value!
-For the Next 2020-2022" - (Priority measures for the Medium-Term Business Plan) - (i) Promote strategies by segment - Develop strategies for each segment (recruitment education assignment system). - Establish approaches to markets by segment. - Explore and seek new specialist fields of technology. - (ii) Promote diversity and inclusion in talent management - Utilize workers of retirement age, women, and foreign workers (overseas students) as personnel. - Utilize and organize partner companies (set up a contracting system).
+(Priority measures for the Medium-Term Business Plan)

+- (i) Promote strategies by segment - Develop strategies for each segment (recruitment education assignment system). - Establish approaches to markets by segment. - Explore and seek new specialist fields of technology. - (ii) Promote diversity and inclusion in talent management - Utilize workers of retirement age, women, and foreign workers (overseas students) as personnel. - Utilize and organize partner companies (set up a contracting system).